citrus3000psi/GCVideo-Hardware-Designs/Gamecube/DVI/README.md

 Thanks to Unseen and Happy_Bunny.
 Without them, this project would not exsist.

+You will be required to have a very good knowledge of electronics and how to solder.
+This is not a beginner project.
+I am not at fault if you cannot get this to work, or you mess up your gamecube.

 This design consists of three PCBS.

 QSB which attaches to the bottom of the Digital out port